Andrew D. Mylander, D.M.D. Dental Services

 A modern, fully digitized experience to help you get the smile you want, the way you want.
 Invisalign® aligners are clear and custom made from thin acrylic for a better fit and precise, gentle movements.
 They move teeth more quickly than braces, and allow you to brush and floss, and enjoy the foods you want.

 Conscious sedation dentistry may be right for you if you struggle with a dental phobia or dental anxiety.
-Conscious sedation is a combination of medications along with Nitrous Oxide (Laughing gas) which relaxes you, allowing you to get your dental work done with little to no memory of the procedure.
+It's also helpful if you need a lot of work done, and would like to get it over with in as few visits as possible.
+Conscious sedation is a combination of medications (Benzodiazepines and Antihistamines) along with Nitrous Oxide (Laughing gas) which relax you, allowing you to get your dental work done with little to no memory of the procedure.
+Our medical protocols are tested and proven over many years, and are extremely safe and predictable.
+We will do a thorough workup including your medical history and a physical exam to make sure sedation is right for you.

 Teeth can become crooked, chipped, cracked, and even overlap as a result of many factors, including traumatic injury, bruxism (grinding) or even heredity.
 Cosmetic contouring and reshaping procedures can remedy, and in many cases, greatly improve these conditions.

-Crowns or "caps", usually made of Zirconia, an incredibly strong material like porcelain, placed on the top of a tooth.
+Crowns or "caps", usually made of Zirconia, an incredibly strong material like porcelain, placed over the top of a tooth.
 Bridges are natural-looking dental appliances that can replace a section of missing teeth.
 Because they are custom-made, bridges are barely noticeable and can restore the natural contour of teeth as well as the proper bite relationship between the upper and lower teeth.
+With solid zirconia crowns, you can say goodbye to those unsightly dark gumlines from older porcelain-fused-to-metal crowns.

 There are alternative, natural-looking materials to conventional mercury/amalgam fillings - materials made from porcelain and composite resins, which are colored to match natural tooth enamel.
 They contain no mercury and are less liable to crack teeth through constant expansion and contraction.